nerdigenius/FYDP/README.md

 # Devote Voting DApp Setup Guide

+## The following instructions are for running the application locally only
 ## Prerequisite Installs
 Before proceeding with the setup, ensure that you have the following software installed: